 Standing out with the right product content in reseller channels has never been as vital as it is now.
-At Detail Online, we specialise in just that and are here to help by providing you with a tool that enables you stay on top of your product visibility at all times.
+At Detail Online, we specialize in just that.
+We provide a tool that enables you to stay on top of your product visibility at all times.

 1. Including (and highlighting) the right content

 Companies are all striving to create the best content.
-But only few are succeeding.
-Why is creating content that boosts buyer intent so difficult?
-In many cases, it’s actually wanting to do too much with product content.
+But only a few are succeeding.
+Why is creating content that boosts buyer intent so tricky?
+Most times, it actually wants to do too much with product content.

-Here’s an example: Imagine a pillow reseller advertising a pillow as being phenomenally soft and fluffy.
+Here’s an example: Imagine a pillow reseller advertising a pillow as being phenomenally soft.
 Another reseller advertises a pillow that has a density of 40 and is ideal for back sleepers.
 Which pillow would you be more likely to purchase based on this information?

-Do: Think of the main selling point for a product and highlight it clearly (e.g. for shoes “stain resistant leather”)
+Do: Think of the key selling point for a product and highlight it clearly (e.g., for shoes, “stain-resistant leather”)

 2. The musts of product content

-- Descriptive title that helps the buyer find your product.
+- A descriptive title that helps the buyer find your product.
 This includes listing important search terms and keywords.

 - Customer testimonials and reviews, if possible.
 This is often not up to you, but your resellers.
 Making them aware of the importance of displaying reviews can help.

-You could add many more things to your listing but should always cover the above.
+You could add many more things to your listing but always cover the above.